Effects of time zones on North American broadcasting: Effects on local programming

-Local programming such as locally produced newscasts are not typically affected as many stations air their morning newscast at 4:00, 4:30, 5:00 or 5:30 a.m., and their early evening newscasts at 5 and/or 6 p.m.; however, the late evening newscast is affected due to the differences in time between time zones, meaning that if the late local news starts at 10 p.m.
-Central time on one network station, an affiliate of the same network in the Eastern Time Zone airs its newscast at 11 p.m.; network evening newscasts on CBS, ABC, and NBC are affected since they are usually scheduled to air at 6:30 p.m.
+Local programming, such as locally produced newscasts, is not typically affected, as many stations air their morning newscast at 4:00, 4:30, 5:00 or 5:30a.m. and their early evening newscasts at 5 or 6p.m. (or both); however, the late evening newscast is affected due to the differences in time between time zones, meaning that if the late local news starts at 10p.m.
+Central time on one network station, an affiliate of the same network in the Eastern Time Zone airs its newscast at 11p.m.; network evening newscasts on CBS, ABC, and NBC are affected since they are usually scheduled to air at 6:30p.m.
 Eastern Time (barring preemption due to network sports coverage or at the discretion of the local station, breaking news or severe weather coverage) in order to sync up with its simultaneous broadcast in the Central Time Zone.
 Midday newscasts are not necessarily affected, depending on whether the station's affiliated network schedules their daytime lineup simultaneously in the Eastern and Central Time Zones (as with ABC and CBS) or just to the Eastern Time Zone first (as with NBC).
-The late night program lineups on ABC, CBS, NBC, and Fox are also similarly timeshifted, airing a half-hour later (after a newscast or syndicated programming if the station does not run news programming) but are shifted due to the time zone differences (a bigger issue with first-run late night programs that air after 12:30 a.m.
+The late night program lineups on ABC, CBS, NBC, and Fox are also similarly timeshifted, airing a half-hour later (after a newscast or syndicated programming if the station does not run news programming) but are shifted due to the time zone differences (a bigger issue with first-run late night programs that air after 12:30a.m.
 Eastern Time since the later start time may subject these programs to a potentially decreased audience).
-Many Fox affiliates, and some independent stations carry a prime time newscast that is similarly affected by the timeshifting of the prime time schedule, meaning that if said late evening newscast starts at 9 p.m.
-Mountain Time on one network station, an affiliate of the same network in the Pacific time zone would air its news at 10 p.m.
+Many Fox affiliates, and some independent stations carry a prime time newscast that is similarly affected by the timeshifting of the prime time schedule, meaning that if said late evening newscast starts at 9p.m.
+Mountain Time on one network station, an affiliate of the same network in the Pacific time zone would air its news at 10p.m.

-In the 2010s, KABC-TV in Los Angeles added a live broadcast of the East Coast edition of ABC's World News Tonight at 3:30 p.m.
+In the 2010s, KABC-TV in Los Angeles added a live broadcast of the East Coast edition of ABC's World News Tonight at 3:30p.m.
 PT to compete with local programming on competing stations in that timeslot.
-In 2022, rival KCBS-TV announced plans to move its weekday morning newscast to sister independent station KCAL-TV and replace it with airings of the live East Coast edition of CBS Mornings, a simulcast of KCAL's morning news at 6 a.m., followed by the West Coast edition of CBS Mornings.
+In 2022, rival KCBS-TV announced plans to move its weekday morning newscast to sister independent station KCAL-TV and replace it with airings of the live East Coast edition of CBS Mornings, a simulcast of KCAL's morning news at 6a.m., followed by the West Coast edition of CBS Mornings.